CURLOPT_ACCEPT_ENCODING(3) Library Functions Manual

 received contents automatically.

-You can also opt to just include the Accept-Encoding: header in your
+You can also opt to include the Accept-Encoding: header in your request

-request with CURLOPT_HTTPHEADER(3) but then there is no automatic
+with = but then there is no automatic decompressing

-This is a request, not an order; the server may or may not do it.
-This
+Setting this option is a request, not an order; the server may or may

-option must be set (to any non-NULL value) or else any unsolicited
+not do it.
+It must be set (to any non-NULL value) or else any encoding

 Servers might respond with Content-Encoding even without getting a